Harness

 • Google — Gemini 2.5 Flash, Gemini 2.5 Flash Lite

-You bring your own API key for whichever provider you pick — keys are stored in the macOS Keychain, one entry per provider.
-The Compose Run form has a per-run provider + model picker, so you can trade speed for capability without leaving the app.
+You bring your own API key for cloud providers (stored in the macOS Keychain, one entry per provider).
+Local needs no key and no internet — Ollama runs at 127.0.0.1:11434 and Harness probes it for reachability.
+The Compose Run form has a per-run provider + model picker so you can trade speed for privacy without leaving the app.

 Roughly how much does a run cost?